skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 as my main window manager, which only increased my output.

 > Dogfooding is an amazing way to encourage yourself to be productive.
-> Especially in something you use everyday.
+> Especially in something you use every day.
 If your day job makes something you
 > use every day then you'll be much more productive.
 Alternatively, being able
 > to see the impact of your work on others (either through direct user feedback
 > or numbers) can have a similar effect.